danmcooper/ad-injector/Readme.md

 # Ad Injector Tool

-This tool injects ads into any existing webpage using a bookmarklet.
-Hosted on GitHub Pages for HTTPS compatibility.
+This tool injects ads into existing webpages using a bookmarklet, using ads provided from https://storage.cloud.kargo.com/ad/campaign/rm/test/interview-ads.json.
+Hosted on GitHub Pages for easy https.

 ## Usage

 1. Visit any webpage like Distractify or Cookie & Kate.
 2. Click the bookmarklet (see below).
-3. Click "Inject Ads" in the component that appears.
+3. Click "Inject" in the component that appears and ads should appear (middle ads and sticky ads).
 4. You can drag and drop the control in the page.
-5. Click Reload to reload the page without the ads.
+5. Click "Reload" to reload the page without the ads.
+6. Both middle and sticky ads should work on mobile, as well as touch to move the control.

 ## Bookmarklet